lukassnoek/nifti2gif/README.rst

                         How to name the gif-file
   -D DELAY, --delay DELAY
-                        The delay (in ms) of the images in the gif -l LOOP, --loop LOOP How many times to loop the gif (default is infite) -n N_PROC, --n_proc N_PROC
+                        The delay (in ms) of the images in the gif -l LOOP, --loop LOOP How many times to loop the gif -n N_PROC, --n_proc N_PROC
                         How many cpus (processes) to use